How to Fix Error 38 on Bosch HII8057U (Induction Range)

 Error 38

-This step-by-step repair guide walks you through fixing error 38 on your Bosch HII8057U (Induction Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing error 38 on your Bosch HII8057U (Induction Range).
+With the right tools and parts, you can tackle this yourself in 1–2 hours, saving you from a potentially costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-When Error 38 appears on your Bosch HII8057U, you’ll likely notice one or more of the following signs before or alongside the fault code:
+When Error 38 pops up on your Bosch HII8057U, you might notice one or more of these signs:

-- The range shuts off unexpectedly mid-cook and cannot be restarted
+• The range unexpectedly shuts off during cooking and cannot be restarted.

-- A clicking or buzzing sound occurs when attempting to activate a burner zone
+• A clicking or buzzing sound occurs when you try to activate a burner zone.

-Error 38 is most commonly caused by a failing induction module, a damaged power relay, or a faulty connection between the control board and the cooking zone components — issues that often develop over time through normal heat cycling and wear.
+This error is most often caused by a failing induction module, a damaged power relay, or a faulty connection between the control board and the cooking zone components.
+These issues typically develop over time due to normal heat cycling and wear.

 Tools & Parts Needed